 There are, of course, other factors that can cause glaucoma: Genetics (if someone from your family has a history of the condition), migraines, high blood pressure and obesity.

 Next, there are three most common types of Glaucoma:

-- Normal-tension glaucoma appears in patients who have a family history of glaucoma or cardiovascular diseases
+- Normal-tension glaucoma—appears in patients who have a family history of glaucoma or cardiovascular diseases.

 As is the case in all diseases, if it’s diagnosed early, there is hope and it can be slowed down significantly.

-Some symptoms which could occur are:
+Some common glaucoma symptoms are:

-- seeing rainbow-colored circles when looking into the bright lights
+- Seeing rainbow-colored circles when looking into the bright lights;

-- nausea and blindness (in the advanced stage)
+- Nausea and blindness (in the advanced stage).

 There are three types of treatment available today:

 - Pharmaceuticals—eye drops, which can have numerous side effects

-- Laser —only a temporary solution
+- Laser surgery—only a temporary solution

 - Surgery—still not a permanent cure

-They discovered that some marijuana derivatives are very effective in lowering the optic pressure when smoked or ingested orally (Greencamp Fudgebuds, anyone?)
+Their research discovered that some marijuana derivatives are very effective in lowering the optic pressure when smoked or ingested orally (Greencamp Fudgebuds, anyone?)

-How does marijuana lower eye pressure?
+How cannabis lowers eye pressure?

 Cannabinoids seem to protect the optic nerve from further damage.

-There are some other concerns when it comes to marijuana treatment of glaucoma so ophthalmologists avoid recommending it, especially in the early stages.
+There are some other concerns when it comes to marijuana treatment of glaucoma, so ophthalmologists avoid recommending it, especially in the early stages.

 As it turns out, the best way to treat glaucoma is to keep the IOP constantly low.
 That means that marijuana should be taken constantly (or every 4 hours).

-Patients who are constantly medicated with marijuana are not allowed to drive or operate heavy machinery and probably most of them would have difficulties with performing everyday activities, such as work.
+Patients who are constantly medicated with marijuana are not allowed to drive or operate heavy machinery and probably most of them would have difficulties performing everyday activities, such as work.

-THC or CBD for glaucoma?
+THC vs CBD for glaucoma?

-But, first, let’s start with THC.
+But let’s start with THC.